tanaka-kenny/stop-n-find/README.md

 # Bus Tracker
-* The design is based on [](https://dribbble.com/shots/13958575-Wikimapia-Mobile-App)
+* The design is based on [Wikimapia // Mobile App](https://dribbble.com/shots/13958575-Wikimapia-Mobile-App)